 A New York City Mystery

-“Has it really been here since before I was born?” asked Luna, our 5-month old West Highland White Terrier, when informed the purple 1978 Chevy Impala we always pass on our walks around the block had been parked in the same spot for a year.
+“Has it really been here since before I was born?” asked Luna, our 5-month old West Highland White Terrier, when informed the purple 1978 Chevy Monte Carlo we always pass on our walks around the block had been parked in the same spot for a year.
 On this particular walk, a fresh orange parking ticket slipped under the car’s driver’s side windshield wiper flapped in an early December blue-skied icy New York breeze.

 “Yes, Luna.
 Since at least January.”

 “Wow!
 A whole year in the same spot?
 That’s a gas!”